anton-ecom/fs/README.md

 - Auto-backup
 - Multi-ACL - part is public, part is private, encrypted.
 - Artefacts - Signed indestructable files.
 Know who created the file with delete/rewrite protection.
-- Remote control - VM as file.
 - Licensing

 > Data is new gold.

 Some of these features wont't be shared here.
 If you want some of them, [let me know](emailto:anton@synthetism.ai)

-Stay tuned new versions or ask anything from [REQUESTS][[https://github](https://github.com/synthetism/fs/blob/main/REQUESTS.md)]
+Stay tuned new versions or ask anything from [REQUESTS](https://github.com/synthetism/fs/blob/main/REQUESTS.md)